brotherelric/discord-ui/docs/source/usage.rst

 subcommand group
 ------------------
-A subcommand group is a group of subucommands, you could see it like a subcommand of a subcommand
+A subcommand group is a group of subcommands, you could see it like a subcommand of a subcommand

 .. code-block::